lkiesow/leihs-wiki/leihs-Admin-Guide.md

 Consulting and installation services are also available from independent companies supporting Free Software all around the world.
 Ask around for a company or individual who knows Ruby on Rails applications, you will surely find someone who can help you install leihs.

 Companies known to offer commercial support for leihs can be found on the [respective wiki page](https://github.com/zhdk/leihs/wiki/Commercial-support).
-You can also add your company there.
+You can also add your company there and find out what skills are required in order to offer support.

 ## Installation of the base system on Debian GNU/Linux